jhu-ip/cs220-f24/assign/old/hw1.md

 - there are no ambiguous or meaningless variable names
 - it has proper/consistent bracket placements and indentation
 - there are no global variables
+- lines are at most 80 characters long

 ### Submission